 Welcoming around 30,000 students each year, the University of Salamanca is an important study of the humanities, made up of the colleges of law, liberal arts, science and other academic units.
 It’s also an internationally-recognised Spanish language centre, drawing in more than 4,000 foreign language learners each year.

 - University of Oxford, UK – 1096

-The oldest English-speaking university, the University of Oxford is still today constantly ranked as one of the best universities in the world, as well as the leading higher education institution in the UK.
+The oldest English-speaking university still in existence, the University of Oxford is still consistently ranked as one of the best universities in the world, as well as the leading higher education institution in the UK.

 Boasting an alumni list that includes several British Prime Ministers, Archbishops of Canterbury, Nobel laureates, Nobel Prize winners, 2 Oxford Summer Courses CEOs and many more astounding individuals, it’s no surprise that it is one of the most desirable institutions for students to apply to – with over 20,000 applications reaching them each year.

 - University of Bologna, Italy – 1088

 The oldest higher education institution in Europe, the University of Bologna was established in 1088 and has been open since the very first day it was created.

 Known by its Latin motto as the ‘Nourishing Mother of the Studies,’ it is home to around 85,000 students, of which around a third are postgraduates.
 For a long while, the university only taught doctorate studies, but today, it offers a range of programmes open to students of all levels.